LinusBorg/talk-thinking-in-script-setup/slides.md

   persist: false
 ---

-# The right perspective for &lt;script setup&gt;
+# What goes on in &lt;script setup&gt;?
-A look under the hood and into the future
+A look under the hood

 ---
+layout: big-points
+---

+* Why does `<script setup>` exist?
+* How does it work under the hood?
+* How to I structure my code optimally?

+---
 layout: section
 ---

-# How it came to be
+# Why we got `<script setup>`

 ---
 layout: full-image
 image: GokuVsVegeta
+title: 'Clash of the APIs'
 ---

 <div class="flex h-full justify-around items-end w-full text-shadow-lg text-pink-400 font-bold ">